google-research/deeplab2/g3doc/setup/cityscapes.md

 ## Prework

-Before running any Deeplab2 scripts, the users should (1) register the Cityscapes dataset website at https://www.cityscapes-dataset.com to download the dataset, and (2) run the script provided by Cityscapes to generate the training groundtruth.
+Before running any Deeplab2 scripts, the users should (1) register the Cityscapes dataset [website](https://www.cityscapes-dataset.com) to download the dataset, and (2) run the script provided by Cityscapes to generate the training groundtruth.
 See sample commandlines below: